dentarg/auth0-blog/_posts/2017-09-20-serverless-framework-and-auth0-webtasks-hop-on-the-bullet-train.markdown

 This will scaffold out a basic service in the `my-service` directory: `handler.js`, `serverless.yml` and `package.json`.

-Now go install the packages, which will bring down the serverless-webtasks plugin.
+Now install the packages, which will bring down the serverless-webtasks plugin.

 ```
 $ npm install